ankitects/anki/docs/linux.md

 The first build will take a while, as it downloads and builds a bunch of dependencies.
 When the build is complete, Anki will automatically start.

+The Javascript build code is currently a bit flaky, so the initial build may fail with an error.
+If you get an error when running/building, try repeating the command once or twice - it should pick up where it left off.

 To play and record audio, install mpv and lame.

 If you or your distro has made ccache the standard compiler, you will need to